JR0210/JR0210/README.md

 # Jacob Robinson - Fullstack Developer

 Hey there!
 I'm Jacob, a passionate fullstack developer with a love for crafting digital experiences.
-Currently, I'm diving into various projects that keep my coding gears turning.

 ## What I'm Up To

 🖥️ Building personal scrapers using Python with Flask.
 🚗 AutoTrader Chrome extension for more informed data.
-🩺 Health management app using React Native & NestJS.

 ## Tech Stack